Understanding mitral regurgitation

 If you notice any of these symptoms, or your symptoms worsen, talk to your doctor.

-A thorough exam can help determine whether mitral regurgitation may be the cause.
+A thorough exam can help determine if mitral regurgitation may be the cause.

 Treatments